Artur Carlos de Barros Basto: Life and work

-In 1927, he founded and directed a Portuguese Jewish Newspaper called Ha-Lapid.
+In 1927, he founded and directed a Portuguese Jewish newspaper called Ha-Lapid.

-The claims of the crypto-Jews were proved true by Barros Basto and the committee of London, who found that they did not lie about their origins since they proved to still keep prayers to Hashem and respect the Sabbath as their ancestors.
-It should also be noted that on the Act n. º 68 Directorate (Maâmad) of the Jewish Community of Porto it was written that anyone who could "absolutely prove their Jewish origin." would be admitted into the congregation.
+The claims of the crypto-Jews were proven true by Barros Basto and the committee of London, who found that they did not lie about their origins since they proved to still keep prayers to Hashem and respect the Sabbath as their ancestors.
+It should also be noted that on the Act nr.
+68 Directorate (Maâmad) of the Jewish Community of Porto it was written that anyone who could "absolutely prove their Jewish origin" would be admitted into the congregation.

-This occurrence sparked Barros Basto’s interest, who therefore, decided to visit frequently the villages and towns of the Trás os Montes and Beiras regions, looking for more people interested in returning to Judaism.
+This occurrence sparked Barros Basto's interest, who therefore, decided to visit frequently the villages and towns of the Trás os Montes and Beiras regions, looking for more people interested in returning to Judaism.
 This measure gained the attention of some people, especially some Jewish communities, as is the case of the Community of Portuguese Jews in London, who created the "Portuguese Marranos Committee", an organization dedicated to help people who wanted to return to Judaism.

 With the change of regime in the 1930s, Barros Basto was associated with the opposition, and was soon being chased by the army.
 He started to be placed in locations farther away from Porto, in an attempt to push him away from the Synagogue and the Community.

-In 1937, Barros Basto was adjudicated by the Disciplinary Board of the Army and was dismissed from the institution for allegedly participating in circumcision ceremonies (in Hebrew, brit milah) of the students of the Israelite Theological Institute of Porto, which the Council considered an "immoral" act, which is actually a fundamental practice for the Jewish people.
+In 1937, Barros Basto was adjudicated by the Disciplinary Board of the Army and was dismissed from the institution for allegedly participating in circumcision ceremonies (in Hebrew, brit milah) of the students of the Israelite Theological Institute of Porto, which the Council considered an "immoral" act, while it is actually a fundamental practice of the Jewish people.

 A year later, in 1938, Barros Basto saw the inauguration of his great project, the Kadoorie Synagogue in Porto.
 Its construction was started in 1929 when Barros Basto was able to gather funds to buy land and build.
 This became the headquarters of the Jewish Community of Porto and still retains its religious functions.

 During World War II, having been already dismissed from the army, Barros Basto helped hundreds of Jews escape the war and the Holocaust, allowing them to start a new life elsewhere.
-Recently the Jewish Community of Porto signed a protocol with the United States Holocaust Memorial Museum in order to provide it with thousands of documents and records of individual refugees, who with the help of Barros Basto could then rebuild their lives with a start point in Porto.
+Recently the Jewish Community of Porto signed a protocol with the United States Holocaust Memorial Museum in order to provide it with thousands of documents and records of individual refugees, who, with the help of Barros Basto, could then rebuild their lives with a start point in Porto.

 He died in 1961, and was, according to his wish, buried in Amarante, the city where he was born.
 He was wearing the uniform with which he always served his country.
 On his deathbed he said that one day there would be justice, but this justice only would come in 2012, over 50 years after his death.